Smartling/SmartlingHelp/_articles/connectors/salesforce-marketing-cloud-connector.md

 4) Click the Link to Account button and set it up with your SFMC account

 5) Now you should be in the Data Access tab.
-Under Channels enable Read/Send/Write under Data &gt; Data Extensions enable Read/Write
+Under Channels Email enable Read/Send/Write

-6) After you’ve created the app click on it so you should see the details page with Client ID and Client Secret etc.
+6) After you’ve created the app, click on it.
+You should see the details page with Client ID and Client Secret etc.

 7) In your new Salesforce Marketing Cloud project in Smartling go to Project Settings &gt; SF Marketing Cloud Settings and then enter in the Client ID and Client Secret.
 Click Save and you’re done!